SideMatter/Gear-Genie/readme.md

 # Gear Genie

-The brainchild of Alex Lyman to simplify and expedite video production gear checkin/out
+The brainchild of Alex Lyman to simplify and expedite video production gear checkin/out, team management,

 # Features